 Iron brown painted motif under whitish glaze is feature from Late Tran to Early Le period

-The earliest excavated example of iron painted floral ware was a sherd found in Dazaifu in Kyushu Japan.
+However, by the 14th century they were exported overseas.
+The earliest excavated example of export iron painted floral ware was a sherd found in Dazaifu in Kyushu Japan.
 It was initially attributed to A.D 1330 based on inscription on a marker found together with the sherd.
 John Guy who first revealed the findings has since made some clarifications.
 The reliability of the dating has to be interpreted with caution.
 The marker and the sherd were found in a pond.
 It is not clear when the marker landed in the pond.
 Hence, it might not be contemporaneous of the sherd.
 John Guy has suggested a revised date of of about A.D 1350 in his book on Vietnamese Ceramics.

-Besides the date of introduction of iron-painted wares, the source of inspiration for the ware is also much discussed.
+The source of decorative inspiration for export version of the ware has been much discussed.
 Some scholars have suggested a cizhou related or Yuan blue and white wares origin.
-The most common iron brown painted motif has sytlised flower with leaves which is found in vessels such as bowls , plates and jarlets.
+The most common iron black painted motif has sytlised flower with leaves which is found in vessels such as bowls, plates and jarlets.
 They were exported in substantial quantity to country such as Philippines and Indonesia during the 14th and 15th century.

 |A iron-painted jar with iron-painted motif.
 The Vietnamese ceramics experts are of the view that it was manufactured in Vietnam.
 The motif show much similarity to those from Haiking in Guangdong province of China.
 The possibility of Chinese origin is not far-fetched.
 Hence, the actual origin of the jar needs to be explored further.|

 Haikang kilns in present day Lezhou were in operation since the Song Period.
 During the Southern Song period, foreign trade was actively promoted by the palace as tax on import and export was a lucrative source of revenue.
 Haikang with its proximity to the sea was known as an important port.
 So far, more than 50 kilns from the Song/Yuan period were discovered in Haikang.
-It appeared to indicate a possible substantial overseas demand for their products.
+The large production suggested that there was overseas demand for their products.
 A number of Haikang wares with iron painted motif were also excavated from ancient graves.
 The latest date was a jar from a Ming Hongwu period grave.
 There are also other kilns in the area such as Lian Jiang and those in Hainan Island that produced iron-painted wares.
 The ban on foreign trade initiated during the Ming Hongwu period must have adversely impacted the production of porcelain and led to cessation of their production.

 A kiln waste with stack of bowls decorated with iron-painted motif which previously belonged to the Clement Huet collection was said to have been recovered from Dai La near Hanoi.
-This indicates the possibility of kilns in that area which produced such wares.
+This indicates the possibility of kilns in that area which produced such iron painted wares.
 Clement Huet was a Belgium businessman who ran an import and export business in Vietnam.
 He acquired more than 5000 artifacts during his stay in Vietnam.
 He left Vietnam in A.D 1938.
 Musee Royaux d'Art et d'Historie in Brussels acquired more than 3000 pieces of his collection.
 4 pieces of kiln waste were among the pieces.
+Recent Archaeological surveys in Vietnam revealed that similar wares wer produced at Tuc mac and Con Che kiln complex in Thien Truong situated 90 south of Hanoi, Van Yen situated 90 km east of Hanoi and Kim Lan in the vicinity of Bat Trang.

 Vietnamese white/Qingbai/brown/celadon wares of 12th/14th Century